-Air Purifiers for Dust in the Home: Top Five
+Air Purifiers for Dust in the Home: Top Four

 What is the best air purifier for dust in the home?

 Did you know that dust consists of dead skin flakes, dirt, dander, dust mites, and more?
 Unfortunately, dusting and cleaning alone do not eliminate dust, which means you and your family are breathing contaminated air.
 We hear from customers every day who are tired of using cleaning products with unsatisfactory results.

 Air purifiers are an ideal solution for dust problems, but which is best for you?
 Our customers and product experts have spoken!
 Check out the top 4 home air purifiers for dust, based on performance and overall value.
 You are one step closer to a cleaner home.

 Austin Air Allergy Machine Air Purifier

 Honeywell 50150-N Air Purifier

 |Expert Review||The T500's space saving design is ideal for a variety of areas within the home.
 Its sleek design also quietly cleans the air of allergens and airborne pollutants.||With a personalized look and customizable filters, BreatheSmart FLEX quietly and efficiently removes harmful particles, all at an attractive price.||Designed to address pollen and dust concerns, the Austin Air Allergy Machine features a blend of HEPA and carbon to remove airborne allergens.||This unique unit pulls air in and pushes air out from 360 degrees around the side instead of just one location.
 It features simple-to-use dial controls and three cleaning levels.|

 |Warranty||Lifetime Limited Warranty||Lifetime Limited Warranty||Lifetime Limited Warranty||Lifetime Limited Warranty|

 Air Purifiers for Dust ProblemsWhy Is Dust So Bad?